FEUP-LDTS-2023/project-l02gr01/docs/README.md

 The initial UML structure was designed by Filipe Correia and transformed to a digital UML by Gonçalo Remelhe.

-Filipe Correia and Ricardo Morais developed the initial structure of the code.
-Gonçalo Remelhe developed the code related with Instructions.
+Filipe Correia and Ricardo Morais developed initial structure of the code and some initial functionalities.

-Gonçalo Remelhe and Ricardo Morais developed the tests.
+Gonçalo Remelhe developed the code related with Instructions and tests.

 Filipe Correia overviewed the code design.

 - Filipe Correia: %
 - Gonçalo Remelhe: %